 Dressing up for the flight in hope of securing an upgrade?
 Such an occurrence is unfortunately increasingly rare these days, with almost all upgrades automated based on frequent flyer status rather than a personal sense of style.

-And where there’s any room for human intervention, smart casual will almost always going to be good enough to get you the nod.
+And where there is room for human intervention, smart casual will almost always be enough to get you the nod.

 Shoes: slip-on shoes are made for breezing through airport security checkpoints and quickly slipping off once the flight begins, but if they’re too tight a fit you’ll have trouble slipping them onto your feet after 8+ hours in the air.

-If you’re only travelling with the one pair of shoes – which may be the case for a day-and-night trip – choose dressy slip-ons with a little more give around the sides, or comfortable lace-ups.
+If you’re only travelling with one pair of shoes – which may be the case for a day-and-night trip – choose dressy slip-ons with a little more give around the sides, or comfortable lace-ups.

-It’ll look sharp in the lounge (if you choose the right clothes to wear on board) and once you’re on the plane you can have it hung in the business class wardrobe or gently folded and stowed in an overhead locker.
+It’ll look sharp in the lounge (if you choose the right clothes to wear on board) and once you’re on the plane you can have it hung in the business class wardrobe, or gently folded and stowed in an overhead locker.

 Just place it on top of your carry-on luggage, not beside it, to avoid other passengers shoving their bag in and scrunching it up.

 Have tips for your own go-to clothing options?
 Share them with other Executive Traveller readers in the comments.